-- Green: the counter is running without errors, or the number of errors doesn't pass the acceptable threshold. - Yellow: the number of errors exceeds the threshold. - Red: the number of errors is critical. - Grey: the counter is disabled.
+- Green: the counter is running without errors, all frames from all cameras of the counter have been received for a certain period. - Yellow: the number of errors is less than 70%. - Red: the number of errors is over 70%. - Grey: the counter is disabled.